archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 #### JavaScript Files

-You must start your section's JavaScript code with an `[component-name].(js|mjs)` file and use ESM imports.
+You must start your component's JavaScript code with an `[component-name].(js|mjs)` file and use ESM imports.
 Our CLI takes care of the rest.

-Include JavaScript libraries as npm dependencies to your section.
-If multiple sections require the same dependency, our CLI will handle this through node's monorepo library management.
+Include JavaScript libraries as npm dependencies to your component.
+If multiple components require the same dependency, our CLI will handle this through node's monorepo library management.

 **Pro Tip:** Downloading a static Javascript library and putting it in your `assets` folder will circumvent any CLI optimizations from happening.
 Therefore, it is considered an Anti-Pattern.

 #### Shared JavaScript Core

-If multiple Sections share some internal JS code, two options are available:
+If multiple Components share some internal JS code, two options are available:

 **Internal NodeJS Module**